 Watch the Operations screencast

 API Platform automatically registers typical CRUD operations and describes them in the exposed documentation (Hydra and Swagger).
-It also creates and registers routes corresponding to these operations in the Symfony routing system (if it is available).
+It also creates and registers routes for these operations in the Symfony routing system, if available, or in the Laravel routing system, should that be the case.

 The behavior of built-in operations is briefly presented in the Getting started guide.